Peace of mind for you and your loved ones.

-- Offer clarity — life’s complicated.
-If you’ve had previous marriages, kids or have other financial dependents, nominating a beneficiary gives clarity and peace of mind.
+- Offer clarity— Life’s complicated.
+If you’ve had previous marriages, kids, or have other financial dependants, nominating a beneficiary gives clarity and peace of mind.

 - Reduce stress — help your loved ones access your super quicker to reduce stress and heartache during difficult times.

 A beneficiary is a person who can receive all or part of your super and any insurance payout (known as your death benefit) when you pass away.
-There are two types of nominations you can make: binding or non-binding.
+There are two types of nomination that you can make.